subsquid/docs/docs/squid-cli/explorer.md

 `sqd explorer`
 ==========

-Visual explorer of deployed squids and addons
+Visual explorer of deployed squids

 Left pane: List of deployed squids.
 Right pane: details of the selected squid.
 Navigate by pressing the corresponding number (e.g. `1` for Summary).